 Dewi (42:28.806)

 Yeah.
 Yes.
 Yeah.
 That’s, yeah, but again, maybe I would have done it all the same, but I think it would have been, yeah, I think it would have been better to have the idea before you really end.
-Yeah, I would have, it would have been better for me to have that plan before I actually stopped at Flowpilot.
+Yeah, I would have, it would have been better for me to have that plan before I actually stopped at Flow Pilot.

 Because that’s the thing in my head, I was still going to be involved until the end of 2022.
-So, and then it ended in the beginning of October.
-And so those, yeah, so the void of the two months was, yeah, it was not calculated.
-I cannot, maybe for some people it’s easier, you know, to be more like, okay, then the two months.
+So, and then it ended at the beginning of October.
+And so those, yeah, so the void of those two months was, yeah, it was not calculated.
+I cannot, maybe for some people it’s easier, but for me it was very difficult.

 Anke Huiskes (43:30.286)